Getting Started

 Assessing journals for open sharing policies

-Authors should be critical of where they place their work, whether open or traditional venues, and consider author rights, including the right to share their work, among publication venue selection criteria.
-If you're not sure where to submit your work, consider using the Directory of Open Access Journals or Cabell's Directory of Publishing Opportunities.
+Authors should be critical of where they place their work, whether open or subscription venues, and consider author rights, including the right to share their work, among publication venue selection criteria.
+If you're not sure where to submit your work, consider using the Directory of Open Access Journals or consult with the Shulenburger Office staff for recommended strategies.

 SHERPA/RoMEO aggregates known publisher policies on copyright and sharing and provides summaries of self-archiving permissions and conditions on sharing on a journal-by-journal basis.
 Shulenburger Office staff heavily utilize SHERPA/RoMEO for sharing rights assessments.